Zoid01-c/Tivon-Real-Time-ASL-Recognition-Platform/README.md

 * **Responsive Design:** Works on desktop, tablet, and mobile
 * **Privacy First:** All processing happens locally; no data leaves your device

+## ℹ️ Why “Tivon”?

+Pronunciation: “Tih-von”

+Breakdown: Combines “talk” (ti) and “vocal” (von), symbolizing communication through signs

+Why it fits: Simple, friendly, and approachable with a modern tech vibe

+Uniqueness: “Tivon” is an invented word with no existing online footprint in this context

 ---

 ## 🖼 Screenshots Carousel